LamarElimbo/EasyAsks/README.md

 To run this project, check it out live:
 [Easy Asks Live Site](https://www.easyasks.com/ "Easy Asks's Homepage")

-or install it locally using npm:
+or run it locally using npm:

 ```
 $ npm run server